z-institute/Never.Fight.Twice/README.md

 - Generate random pixel images when mint
 - See how opensea api can speed up to update the NFT balance after mint
 - Display which tokenId has been used and which is not
+- Add waiting for the bet result screen & win or lose